HomeBusinessOutdated Online Info Could Be Costing You – 62% Won't Trust Wrong...

 The damage multiplies through online reviews.
 Frustrated customers don’t write, “I had trouble finding accurate hours.”
 They write, “Waste of time!
 Drove 30 minutes for nothing.
 Clearly, they don’t care about customers.
 AVOID!”
 These reviews live forever online, poisoning your reputation for future customers who had nothing to do with the original incident.

 Social media amplifies reputation damage exponentially.
 One tweet about showing up to a closed store can be shared hundreds of times, especially if the person has influence in your community.
-Local Facebook groups love sharing bad experiences, and once your business becomes known for unreliable information, changing that perception requires enormous effort.
+Local Facebook groups love sharing bad experiences, and once your business becomes known for unreliable information, changing that perception takes enormous effort.

-My experience with a fitness studio chain illustrates this perfectly.
+My experience with a fitness studio chain shows this well.
 They’d updated their class schedules but forgot to change them on several directory sites.
 For three months, people showed up for classes that no longer existed.
 By the time they fixed the listings, their reputation was in tatters.
 Local fitness groups labelled them “disorganised” and “unprofessional.”
 Despite offering free month memberships as apologies, they lost 30% of their member base and took two years to fully recover.

-Brand trust operates on what psychologists call the “peak-end rule” – people judge experiences largely based on their peak moment and how they ended.
-When someone’s interaction with your brand ends with frustration from incorrect information, that negative ending colours their entire perception of your business.
+Brand trust runs on what psychologists call the “peak-end rule”: people judge experiences largely by their peak moment and how they ended.
+When someone’s interaction with your brand ends with frustration from incorrect information, that ending colours their entire view of your business.
 They don’t remember the great product selection or friendly staff; they remember wasting their time because your information was wrong.

 What if every piece of incorrect information about your business online came with a warning label: “This may be wrong”?
 Would customers still trust you?
-That’s essentially what’s happening in their minds when they encounter outdated details – they’re mentally adding asterisks to everything else you claim.
+That’s essentially what’s happening in their minds when they encounter outdated details.
+They’re mentally adding asterisks to everything else you claim.

 Success Story: A dental practice in Manchester discovered 47 different online listings during their audit.
 Only 12 had completely accurate information.
 After systematically updating all listings, they saw a 35% increase in new patient appointments within 60 days.
 The key?
 They found several high-traffic healthcare directories they didn’t even know listed them.